ricdikulous/imx-unity-game-lessons/lessons/08-Dynamically-Upload-Metadata/README.md

 - Implementing dynamic metadata selection for unique NFT rewards.
 - Demonstrating the functionality through Swagger.

-We're now ready to move on to granting the minter role, which will bring us closer to actual NFT creation in "Trash Dash".
+We're now ready to move on to granting the minter role, which will bring us closer to NFT minting in "Trash Dash".

 ## Next Steps
 Join us in the next lesson where we'll set up the minter role, paving the way for minting NFTs in-game and elevating the overall player experience.